dhodgson615/Lambda-Calculus-Interpreter/README.md

   Modular codebase ready for typed λ-calculus, custom reduction strategies, or new primitives, assuming I have time to get around to those.

+- **Prototyping**

+  Developing this in Python was arguably way easier than in C, which I eventually rewrote it in.

 ---

 ## Installation & Usage